-Strong bidding resulted in a 94% sell-through rate, with 209 sold lots out of the 222 lots offered.
+Strong bidding resulted in a 94% sell-through rate of our recent Autographs auction, with 209 sold lots out of the 222 lots offered.
 The sale’s top lot was a five-page autograph letter signed by the artist Egon Schiele, in which he talks about military interference in his art.
 The letter went for a record-breaking $33,800.

 Egon Schiele, five-page Autograph Letter Signed, indignant at military interference in his art, October 1918.
 Sold March 19, 2015 for $33,800.